chili-publish/grafx-documentation/docs/CHILI-GraFx/users/roles/index.md

 	**Specific application**

-	- *TD Workspace*: The workspace where Template Designers can edit Smart Templates
+	- *TD Workspace*: The workspace where Template Designers can edit Smart Templates in GraFx Studio

 ## Roles